 Receivable.
 Our net days sales outstanding ("DSO") is calculated by dividing average gross accounts receivable less the reserve for doubtful accounts, chargebacks, and payment discounts by the average daily net product revenue during the last four quarters for each respective quarterly period.
-For the first quarter of 2021, our net DSO was 141 days, compared to 165 days for the fourth quarter of 2020 and 154 days for first quarter of 2020.
+Our net DSO was 114 days as of June 30, 2021, compared to 165 days as of December 31, 2020 and 143 days as of June 30, 2020.
 Our gross DSO is calculated by dividing average gross accounts receivable by the average daily gross product revenue to distributors during the last four quarters for each respective quarterly period.
+Our gross DSO was 54 days as of

-For the first quarter of 2021, our gross DSO was 62 days, compared to 67 days for the fourth quarter of 2020 and 51 days for the first quarter of 2020.
+June 30, 2021, compared to 67 days as of December 31, 2020 and 49 days as of December 31, 2020.
 Our DSO have fluctuated and will continue to fluctuate in the future due to variety of factors, including longer payment terms associated with the continued commercialization of IMVEXXY, BIJUVA, and ANNOVERA and changes in the healthcare industry.
-Our exposure to credit losses may increase if our customers are adversely affected by changes in healthcare laws, coverage, and reimbursement, economic pressures or uncertainty associated with local or global economic recessions, disruption associated with the COVID-19 pandemic, or other customerspecific factors.
+Our exposure to credit losses may increase if our customers are adversely affected by changes in healthcare laws, coverage, and reimbursement, economic pressures or uncertainty associated with local or global economic recessions, disruption associated with the COVID-19 pandemic, or other customer-specific factors.
 Although we have historically not experienced significant credit losses, it is possible that there could be a material adverse impact from potential adjustments of the carrying amount of trade receivables in the future.

 Debt.
-We had \$200.0 million and \$250.0 million in term loans outstanding under the Financing Agreement as of March 31, 2021 and December 31, 2020, respectively.
+We had \$200.0 million and \$250.0 million in term loans outstanding under our Financing Agreement as of June 30, 2021 and December 31, 2020, respectively.
 For additional information, see Note 8, Debt in Item 1, Financial Statements, appearing elsewhere in this 10-Q Report.

 The Financing Agreement requires us to maintain a minimum unrestricted cash balance of \$60.0 million.
 As of the filing date of this 10-Q Report, our cash balance was above the required minimum balance.
 Based on our current projections, along with financing that may be available to us under the 2021 ATM Program, we anticipate that we will remain in compliance with the minimum cash balance covenant for the next twelve months from the date of this 10-Q Report.
-In addition, we have reviewed numerous potential scenarios in connection with the impact of COVID-19 pandemic on our business, and we believe that our existing cash reserves are sufficient to meet our cash needs arising in the ordinary course of business for the next twelve months from the date of this 10-Q Report.
-However, if we are unsuccessful with the commercialization of IMVEXXY, BIJUVA, or ANNOVERA, if such commercialization is delayed, or if the continued impact of the COVID-19 pandemic on our business is worse than we anticipate, among other circumstances, we may consume funds significantly faster than we currently anticipate and our existing cash reserves would be insufficient to maintain compliance with the Financing Agreement covenants or satisfy our liquidity requirements until we are able to successfully commercialize IMVEXXY, BIJUVA, and ANNOVERA.
+In addition, we have reviewed numerous potential scenarios in connection with the impact of COVID-19 pandemic on our business, and we believe that our existing cash reserves, along with financing that may be available to us under the 2021 ATM Program, are sufficient to meet our cash needs arising in the ordinary course of business for the next twelve months from the date of this 10-Q Report.
+However, if we are unsuccessful with the commercialization of IMVEXXY, BIJUVA, or ANNOVERA, if such commercialization is delayed, or if the continued impact of the COVID-19 pandemic on our business is worse than we anticipate, among other circumstances, we may consume funds significantly faster than we currently anticipate and our existing cash reserves, along with financing that may be available to us under the 2021 ATM Program, would be insufficient to maintain compliance with the Financing Agreement covenants or satisfy our liquidity requirements until we are able to successfully commercialize IMVEXXY, BIJUVA, and ANNOVERA.